Play, rest, & connection for collective liberation

 Somatic occupational therapy is often a modality used in addition to medical care and/or traditional psychotherapy, & can address:

-Sliding scale pricing $150-$350/session, (true cost: $250) with 2 solidarity spaces available for low or no-cost sessions (priority to marginalized folks for solid
+Sliding scale pricing $150-$350/session, (true cost: $250) with

 Please refer to the “green bottle” method (Alexis J Cunningfolk) to determine where you might fall on the sliding scale (link below)

-Ongoing (weekly) transmission information:
+Ongoing (weekly) transmission information for your area:

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.